Clifra-Jones/Smartsheet/README.md

 $Sheet | Add-SmartsheetShare -AccessLevel EDITOR -SendEmail -Email johndoe@example.com -message "This is the employee data we discussed"
 ```

 There are many more function that can add/remove/update sheets, rows, and columns.
-Manage Attachments, discussions, and commments.
+Manage Attachments, discussions, and comments.
 And add remove folders and more.